rhel-labs/instruqt/satellite-advanced-testing/03-rex-pull-mode/assignment.md

 Migrate the `rhel1` host to REX pull mode
 =========================================

-At the beginning of this challenge, we registered the host `rhel1` to use REX in "push" mode.
+At the beginning of this assignment, we registered the host `rhel1` to use REX in "push" mode.
 We'll now migrate it to "pull" mode.

 Go to the terminal of `rhel1` and install `katello-pull-transport-migrate` by running the following command.